MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Get-SPEnterpriseSearchStatus.md

 ```

 ### -Constellation
-**Below Content Applies To:**SharePoint Server 2013

-Specifies if internal diagnostic information for the search topology should be provided.
-This parameter should only be used for debugging.

-**Below Content Applies To:**SharePoint Server 2016

 Specifies if internal diagnostic information for the search topology should be provided.
 This parameter should only be used for debugging.